-Any child/ren that require SMART targets directly linked to their academic progress will receive a personalised Learning plan written by their class teacher following a consultation/ discussion with the Inclusion Manager.
-The class teacher will then provide interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be supported within the classroom to meet their targets.
+The class teacher after discussion with the Inclusion Manager will then provide interventions that are additional to those provided as part of the school's differentiated curriculum and the child will be given individual learning targets which will be applied within the classroom.
 These targets will be monitored by the class teacher and learning mentors within the class and reviewed formally with the Inclusion Manager, parents and pupil.